 The PHY services provided to the MAC are described in this clause.
 Different PHYs are defined as part of this standard.
 Each PHY can consist of the following protocol functions:

-a) A function that defines a method of mapping the MPDUs into a framing format suitable for sending and receiving user data and management information between two or more STAs.
+a) A function that defines a method of mapping the PSDUs into a PPDU format suitable for sending and receiving data, management and control information between two or more STAs.

 P756L39

-The function of the PHY is to provide a mechanism for transferring MPDUs between two or more STAs.
+The function of the PHY is to provide a mechanism for transferring PSDUs between two or more STAs.

 P762L63